joejcollins/rhapsody-angel/queens/2023-rebecca.md

 ## 2023 Queen (not marked)

 2023-06-03 Saw grubs and eggs, didn't see the queen.
+There is a lot of brood and they were making queen cups so I configured it as a double brood using a brood box from [Yasmin]({{ site.baseurl }}/queens/2022-yasmin.html).
+We did this as a sandwich merge, during the day.

+2023-06-03 Saw grubs and eggs, didn't see the queen.
 Configured so they are now 10 on 10 with a dummy board in each brood box.
 The upper brood box is only partially drawn so there is a lot of space there.
 The two supers are medium weight but I don't think it is oil seed rape nectar so there is no hurry to get them off.

 2023-06-08 Added a second brood box with a queenless swarm.
 Did a sandwich unite with the 2 supers on top.